 22-512.
 Parties; representation

-A. Any natural person, corporation, partnership, association, marital community or other organization may commence or defend a small claims action, but no assignee or other person not a real party to the original transaction giving rise to the action may commence such an action except as a personal representative duly appointed pursuant to a proceeding as provided in title 14.
+A. Any natural person, corporation, partnership, association, marital community or other organization may commence or defend a small claims action, but an assignee or other person not a real party to the original transaction giving rise to the action may not commence an action except as a personal representative duly appointed pursuant to a proceeding as provided in title 14.

 B. In a small claims action: